Test Runner (Twister)

 which are not on the given list.

-A quarantine yaml has to be a sequence of dictionaries.
-Each dictionary has to have
+A quarantine yaml is a sequence of dictionaries.
+Each dictionary must have

 be added to the output reports.